 |SSA 6.1 - ICT for practitioners|

-The list of qualifying qualifications for 2021 to 2022 allocations will be based on qualifications approved for funding for all or part of 2019 to 2020 academic year.
-An initial list will be published in December 2019 and confirmed in November 2020.
+We have published an initial list of qualifying qualifications that would be used for calculating HVCP for 2021 to 2022 allocations.
+We have taken the qualifications from those approved for funding for all or part of 2019 to 2020 academic year.

-The list of qualifying qualifications for 2022 to 2023 allocations will be based on qualifications approved for funding for all or part of 2020 to 2021 academic year.
-An initial list will be published in February 2020 and confirmed in November 2021.
+We will publish a list of qualifying qualifications for any HVCP in 2022 to 2023 allocations in February 2021, and finalise the list in November 2021.
+As with previous years, we will take the qualifications from those approved for funding for all or part of 2020 to 2021 academic year.

 The HVCP does not pre-empt or anticipate the outcome of the ongoing review of post-16 qualifications at level 3 and below.
 The HVCP funding is allocated to qualifications currently funded by the ESFA and eligibility for HVCP funding does not mean that a qualification will or will not continue to be included on the ESFA’s list of qualifications approved for funding for 16 to 18 year olds in future.

 The 16 to 19 funding methodology is reviewed in advance of each academic year; funding is subject to spending review allocations and all funding rates are subject to change annually.

 Students eligible for ESFA 16 to 19 study programme funding, both full and part time, can attract the premium.
 To attract the premium students will also need to be enrolled on a qualifying level 3 study programme, defined as follows:

 - an academic study programme consisting of at least 2 of the selected A levels*

 - a study programme with a core aim of a qualifying level 3 qualification in the selected SSAs with recommended GLH of 360 or more